rems-project/archsem/README.md

   to be derived from [Sail](https://github.com/rems-project/sail) or [ASL](https://developer.arm.com/Architectures/Architecture%20Specification%20Language) specifications such as [sail-arm](https://github.com/rems-project/sail-arm) (via Sail).
-  We are currently working on a path to extract those from Sail, which is not fully operational yet.
+  Currently we only have a pipeline to import those from Sail definitions
 - A _concurrency model_ that defines how the instructions interact with each other, both in the same thread and between threads.
 In other words, a concurrency model is the missing part that take one from an ISA model to a